 Our basic, clinical, and health services researchers are conducting and developing new studies in areas that can have a significant impact on public health.
 The collective goal is to improve and solve major public health problems with cutting-edge scientific discoveries, which are transformed into relevant clinical practices at the patient’s bedside and, ultimately, kindle outcomes that reduce the community’s burden of disease.
 In sum, our goal is research that makes a difference.

 For more information about our research initiatives and programs, contact us at 516-663-4603.
-You can also reach us at the following address:
+You can also reach us at the following or contact a member of our team:

 NYU Langone Hospital—Long Island Research Institute